Animals and pets

 - Own or in charge of attacking dog $1320

-Yes, Council has an animal refuge located on privately owned land located at 157 Cabbage Tree Road, Williamtown.
+Yes.
+Council's animal refuge is located on privately owned land at 157 Cabbage Tree Road, Williamtown.

 The refuge is open to the public from: